jxchong-lab/GlobalGenes_RareX_Challenge_2023/README.md

 We needed to map each symptom label in the GGRC dataset to an HPO term in order to take advantage of the HPO/OMIM/OrphaNet database.
 We used multiple methods (NLP as well as tree-based similarity) to identify potentially overlapping symptoms/terms between GGRC and HPO.
 These terms were manually reviewed to confirm/refute potential overlap.
 We also reviewed the output of these scripts manually to identify the differences that were most likely to be clinically meaningful and therefore of interest to GGRC.

- Note, we provide a randomly generated (no real data) dataset 'Survey_Random_Data.csv' and we call this dataset 'survey dataset' in our code, so the results are also test run.
+ Note, we provide a randomly generated (no real data) dataset 'Survey_Random_Data.csv' here and we call this dataset 'survey dataset' in our code.
+So the results are also test run.

 ## Mehtod
 ### Clean and filter data